Emergency-Brake Simplex: Toward A Verifiably Safe Control-CPS Architecture for Abrupt Runtime Reachability Constraint Changes: Related Work

 \textbf{Model Checking}: Reachability has been a core concern in model checking that decides (during the design stage or runtime) if (starting from a given set of initial states) a forbidden region in the state space will be reached~\cite{xiang2020reachable}\cite{xiang2018reachability}\cite{li2014}.
 Thus, the focus of model checking is on finding proper approximations of a reachable set~\cite{kurzhanski2002reachability,tran2019safety,liu2023reachability,zhang2012safety}.
 While this paper focuses on how to remedy the system in runtime, in case the runtime model checking alarms us that the forbidden region becomes reachable (due to runtime reachability constraint change).

 \textbf{Fallback Controller}: The Simplex architecture ~\cite{Simplex2001LuiSha,bak2014real,biondi2019safe} proposes to switch to a fallback high assurance controller in case of runtime (front end) controller failures.
 These works, however, do not cover runtime reachability constraint changes.
-In case of runtime reachability constraint changes, our paper's solution can complement the Simplex architecture by providing the needed high assurance controller.
+In case of runtime reachability constraint changes, our paper's solution can complement the Simplex architecture by providing the needed high assurance controller, via simply changing the reference point.

 \textbf{Plant Modification}: Another way to deal with runtime reachability constraint changes is to modify other parts of the system (typically, the plant) instead of the controller ~\cite{aseev2001optimal}\cite{MikhailGusev2015} (for example, discarding parts of the plant to change its physics).
 But this is not always feasible, and is not the focus of this paper.